Bonobo791/thailand-site/src/content/pages/retirement/pattaya-retirement.md

 featured: true
 ---

-This is a test paragraph to see if the build process works with simplified content.

 Retiring in Pattaya offers benefits like a low cost of living and a large expat community.
 Pattaya features beaches, shopping, and diverse food, from street food to Thai cuisine.
 Condominiums and apartments offer housing.
 Affordable living is available in Pattaya, Thailand.

 <br>